ariahuang314/ariahuang/README.md

    ```
 4. **OpenAI Keys**:

-   Log in and obtain an OpenAI API key from [OpenAI API Keys](https://platform.openai.com/settings/organization/api-keys) when using the `llm_model.py` for metrics extraction and standardization.
+   Log in and obtain an OpenAI API key from [OpenAI API Keys](https://platform.openai.com/settings/organization/api-keys) when using the `llm_model.py` for metric extraction and standardization.
 [Click to get more specific instructions.](https://github.com/ariahuang314/groupproject/wiki/8-API-Keys)

 ## Repository Structure